Saturday, August 31, 2024

 Focus on New Book!
 A Christian Case Against Donald Trump by Patrick Kahnke

 So why did I immediately follow the author's announcement with the video of another pastor?
 Well, think about it!
 God is speaking to many in these days of turmoil and confusion.
 Most of us know that MAGA/Donald Trump is using religion as a tool...with some of those who claim to be Christians, accepting him as if he actually was...a...christian...
 If he had at some point during the past 8 years showed some sign on actually becoming a follower of Jesus, don't you think we would already know that?
 But, even as questions were specifically asked, he dodges the question because he can't answer anything about the Bible...
 Like, a simple question: What is your favorite scripture...
 No, he couldn't say, even the shortest one ever written--"Jesus Wept."
-Me, I like singing the Lord's Prayer and Psalm 23, but my two favorites are: "Be Still and Know that I am God." and "I will lift up my eyes unto the hills from which cometh my strength.
-My hope cometh in the name of the Lord."
+Me, I like singing the Lord's Prayer and Psalm 23, but my two favorites are: "Be Still and Know that I am God." and "I will lift up my eyes unto the hills from which cometh my help.
+My help cometh in the name of the Lord."

 So why this particular video by Pastor Tim?
 Because he is talking about discernment as a gift of the Spirit.
 When he mentioned smell, I immediately remembered two different times and places where the smell was so overpowering that I had to walk out...
 So, with this new contact, I want to explore my gifts to verify that I am NOT using God in any way; but to share His words as given to me...